Skip to content

 • The judge signs the order.

-• Executor notifies the Franchise Tax Board and the Internal Revenue Service know they no longer act as a fiduciary.
+• The executor notifies the Franchise Tax Board and the Internal Revenue Service know they no longer act as a fiduciary.

-• The order protects the executor from lawsuits for alleged misdeeds when they served at this position.
+• The order protects the executor from lawsuits for alleged misdeeds when they served in this position.

 Estate Planning Attorneys